 Hi, I’m Amber.
 I live in Hamilton, New Zealand, a beautiful town that wraps itself around a winding river and where many people enjoy a relatively low key lifestyle and a vege garden in their backyard.

 The food I cook is the result of one complex household of eating rules.
 If pushed for a label I’d consider myself vegetarian, plant-based or ‘mostly vegan’.
 I’ve been vegetarian for over 25 years, but not always vegan.
 In 2015 I had a long dairy-free stint for the benefit of my breastfed wee babe and found the transition to a largely vegan diet far easier and more enjoyable than I expected.
 Since then our family has made some permanent changes to the way we eat.
 I’ll continue eating this way because it makes me feel good, and I believe it’s what the world needs more of.

 My husband is a lapsed vegetarian, who now occasionally eats meat, but not fish, and only on his terms (cue the outrageously priced, local, free range turkey at Christmas time).
-My 10 and four year old daughters have been raised lacto-ovo vegetarian.
+My 11 and 5 year old daughters have been raised lacto-ovo vegetarian.
 They’re both thriving, happy and the older of the two is very conversant and comfortable talking about why we don’t eat meat (the environment, the animals, and our health).
 I imagine the little one will follow in those same footsteps.

 I think this kind of mixed diet situation is probably common for a lot of households.
 So rather than focusing on all the things that one or some of us don’t eat, I’d rather focus on what we do eat – which is of course a mountain of healthy plant-based meals which please all of us.
 Call our diet mostly vegan, which it is, or just call it a lot of quite good food, which it also is.